Datsun DC-3

 The Datsun DC-3 was a lightweight automobile produced by Nissan and sold under the Datsun brand in 1952.

 The series was a predecessor to the Fairlady sports cars, and succeeded the pre-war Road Star.
 It was powered by the 860 cc Nissan D10 straight-four engine which produced 20 hp and could propel the DC-3 to 70 km/h.
 The side badges read "Datsun 20" (20 meaning 20PS).
 Leaf springs were used in the suspension, and a three-speed manual transmission was specified.
 Four people could ride in the DC-3.
 Only 50 DC-3s were ever built; of these, 30 were sold (the remaining cars were converted back into trucks).
 A variant of the DC-3 was the Datsun 5147 pickup.

+According to Masahiro Sekiguchi in their book, "Nissan engineers: The men who took on the Fairlady", the project was originally started by Yamagishi Mitsutake, who worked in Nissan's technical department at their Yoshiwara plant.
+It's said that Mitsutake had grown unsatisfied with the company's post war direction of only manufacturing trucks.
+As a result, he began quietly working on this project, taking inspiration from Britain's MG sports cars when designing the body.
+The frame came from a Datsun truck, as did the running gear.
+Yamagishi Mitsutake died in a traffic accident before the project was finished; soon afterwards, when the project was discovered, development was taken over by Nissan engineer Shoichi Shidei and designer Yuichi Ota.
+They made substantial changes to the prototype, such as flipping the frame upside down to lower the ride height, and using sandbags to calculate the cars weight distribution.
+Despite the engine's meager power output, the early prototype performed well, so much so that the team was given the approval to develop a handful of DC-3s.
+It is said that the DC-3 participated in Japan's first international sports car road race, held in January 1952 at the former Mobara Airfield in the Chiba prefecture.